📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Step 4: Maintain the Daily Cycle

 Every 24 hours: perform a 20–25% water change, then add a freshly dissolved dose.
 Test ammonia and nitrite daily.
 Maintain stable temperature.
-Feed sparingly with high-quality food to keep the fish's immune system supported without fouling the water.
+Feed sparingly with high-quality food to keep the Bird's immune system supported without fouling the water.

 Step 5: Observe for Improvement